byrney/Vagrants/modern7/README.md

 ```

 this should prep-the box for vagrant to be able to connect via winrm as user
 `vagrant`.

-It will also install chef-client by downloading the MSI from opscode
+## Configure your base box

+If you're going to be using this for 90 days then you want to get as much of
+the gui-only configuration into the base image.
+Things like

+* Apply as many windows updates as possible
+* Disable any unnecessary services
+* Turn off windows firewall
+* Turn off Windows Defender
+* Show file extensions in Explorer
+* Log in once as vagrant so the stock apps get set up
+* Set your language
+* ... and so on

-Let it reboot so that the updates get installed.
+Let it reboot so that the updates get installed, then check for updates again
+(repeat until no more updates arrive)

+You can save yourself 400MB if you remove some components and optimize the
+drive in the image prior to export.

-## Optionally save the prepared image ##
+## Save the prepared image ##

-If you plan on creating many VMs with this box then it's probably worth
-updating the box in vagrant with the prepare script and updates applied.

 1. Shut down the VM